buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

         f.addStep(steps.ShellCommand(command=["make", "test"],
                                      env={'LANG': 'fr_FR'}))

-    These variable settings will override any existing ones in the buildslave's environment or the environment specified in the :class:`Builder`.
+    These variable settings will override any existing ones in the worker's environment or the environment specified in the :class:`Builder`.
     The exception is :envvar:`PYTHONPATH`, which is merged with (actually prepended to) any existing :envvar:`PYTHONPATH` setting.
     The following example will prepend :file:`/home/buildbot/lib/python` to any existing :envvar:`PYTHONPATH`::